 Integrated Risk Management Explained

 Climate change and ecosystem degradation place new demands on disaster risk reduction approaches.
-We describe Integrated Risk Management (IRM) as an enhanced, holistic approach to increase community resilience by integrating disaster risk reduction, climate change adaptation and ecosystem management and restoration.
+Integrated Risk Management (IRM) is an enhanced, holistic approach to increase community resilience by integrating disaster risk reduction, climate change adaptation and ecosystem management and restoration first used by the Partners for Resilience program.
 In this document, we set out CARE’s approach to IRM, explain our current thinking and the key characteristics of the approach, CARE’s Theory of Change, and how IRM links to international frameworks such as the Paris Agreement and the Sendai Framework

 This report focuses primarily on natural hazards, climate change and ecosystem degradation as drivers of risk, to explain the basic IRM approach.
 The CARE International 2020 Program Strategy focuses on increasing resilience from a wider range of shocks and stresses, as described in the Increasing Resilience Guidance Note.
-We recognise that there is often a causal relationship between these shocks and stresses, for example, conflicts exacerbate ecosystem degradation, climate change increases conflict, disasters worsen economic development, and economic stresses can increase vulnerability to disasters.
-We are fully committed to building strong links with other shocks and stresses once the basic IRM approach is well established.
 This document can be used to develop IRM specific programmes, as well as enhancing our humanitarian response and sustainable development programmes by integrating the main characteristics of IRM.